Justin Vom Steeg

-Justin Eric Vom Steeg (born April 5, 1997) is an American soccer player.
+Justin Eric Vom Steeg (born April 5, 1997) is an American former soccer player.

+Early life and education

+Vom Steeg was born on April 5, 1997, to Almeria and Tim Vom Steeg.
+He attended San Marcos High School in Santa Barbara, California.

+A highly-touted recruit, Vom Steeg played youth soccer for Real So Cal and was ranked as a four-star prospect by TopDrawerSoccer as the 2nd-best goalkeeper and 23rd-best player overall.
+He had also spent time with the United States youth national teams.

+Vom Steeg enrolled at the University of California, Santa Barbara where he played college soccer for the UC Santa Barbara Gauchos men's soccer team.
+While at UC Santa Barbara, Vom Steeg played with Premier Development League side Ventura County Fusion.

 Career

-College & Amateur

-Vom Steeg played college soccer at the University of California, Santa Barbara in 2015.
-While at UC Santa Barbara, Vom Steeg played with Premier Development League side Ventura County Fusion.

-Professional

 On August 23, 2016, Vom Steeg signed for 2.
 Bundesliga side Fortuna Düsseldorf.
+He made no appearances for the parent club, but played in 13 Regionalliga West games during the 2016–17 Regionalliga season for Fortuna Düsseldorf II.
-After a season in Germany, Vom Steeg moved back to the United States when he signed with United Soccer League side LA Galaxy II on September 8, 2017.

-On March 1, 2018 it was announced that Vom Steeg had moved up to LA Galaxy.
-Following the 2021 season, Vom Steeg was released by LA Galaxy.
+After a season in Germany, Vom Steeg moved back to the United States when he signed with United Soccer League side LA Galaxy II on September 8, 2017, with interest from American and German teams.
+On March 1, 2018, it was announced that Vom Steeg had moved up to LA Galaxy.
+Following the 2021 LA Galaxy season, Vom Steeg was released.

 On January 25, 2022, Vom Steeg was signed by Portland Timbers.
-Following the 2022 season, his contract option was declined by Portland.
+He was viewed to be the club's third-string goalkeeper.
+Following the 2022 Portland Timbers season, his contract option was declined by Portland.

 Personal

-Justin is the son of Tim Vom Steeg, who is currently head coach of the UC Santa Barbara Gauchos soccer team.
-He has three younger brothers, Carson, who plays for Loudoun United FC, and twin brothers Jared and Caden, who play collegiately for UC Santa Barbara.
+Justin is the son of Tim Vom Steeg, who is the head coach of the UC Santa Barbara Gauchos men's soccer team.
+He has three younger brothers, Carson, who played professionally, and twin brothers Jared and Caden, who played collegiately for UC Santa Barbara.